go-to-k/image-scanner-with-trivy/README.md

 # image-scanner-with-trivy

-## Detail Pages

-The detail blog is [here](https://dev.to/aws-builders/container-image-scanning-with-trivy-in-aws-cdk-151h).

-To my surprise, this library was featured on the ecosystem page of [Trivy's official documentation](https://trivy.dev/docs/latest/ecosystem/ide/#image-scanner-with-trivy-community)!

 ## What is

 This is an AWS CDK Construct that allows you to **scan container images with Trivy in CDK deployment layer**.

-If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.
+If it detects vulnerabilities, it can **block deployments to ECS, Lambda, and other services, or prevent the image from being pushed to ECR**.
+You can also choose to **receive notifications without failing the deployment**.

+Scan results and **SBOM (Software Bill of Materials) can be output to S3** for further analysis and compliance reporting.

 Since it takes an `imageUri` for ECR as an argument, it can also be used to **simply scan an existing image in the repository**.

 ## Trivy

 [Trivy](https://github.com/aquasecurity/trivy) is a comprehensive and versatile security scanner.

+**This library is featured on the ecosystem page of [Trivy's official documentation](https://trivy.dev/docs/latest/ecosystem/ide/#image-scanner-with-trivy-community)!**

 ## Usage